 Suppose that you wanted to lease a car and therefore visited a car dealer shop.
 You checked out some deals but could not make your mind yet.
 So you decided to take your time and sleep on the idea for a while.
 A few months later you decide to visit the dealership again and see if they have some new models or better deals.
 You walk in and… nobody really knows you.
 You are just another new stranger/customer to them.
 Someone welcomes you formally and introduces himself.
 “Hey, welcome to our shop, sir.
 My name is Nathan?
 What can I help you with today?”
 You need to introduce yourself too and once again go through every detail that has been discussed before.

 How does it feel?
 Besides the waste of time for both you and the sales agent to get onboarded and oriented again, you may think “I won’t probably get any better deal than before now that they don’t even know me.”

 This situation happened to many of us.
 Unfortunately, the joy of being treated “special” as the old customer sometimes is not quite fulfilled by ignorant salesmanship.
 What if there was a mechanism in that stop allowing them to just pick where you have left off?
 Bringing you the same salesman you met before and she welcomes you with something like “Been a while.
 How have you been?
 We have some super deals that are way more attractive than the last ones we discussed back then.”
 What difference would that make on you, psychologically?

 Implementing this kind of workflow in a car dealership might be a hectic process and requires many changes and logistics.
 The good news is that this is not the case with your online store.

 In Growmatik, you can easily conduct those customers who have been away for some time to a special page with the content that they just need.
 First, try to create a page that is meant for inactive customers.
-Inspire from the methods discussed in email marketing and put together relevant content.
+Inspire from the best practices of email marketing for WooCommerce and put together relevant content.
 Here are some ideas: